 9. Funding for Team Activities

 Companies that place an emphasis on team-building have increased communication and better productivity with each team.
 These activities help team members to get to know each other better and to better understand each other’s strengths and weaknesses.

-These team-building activities don’t have to be awkward ice breakers or going to a ropes course, but can be really cool activities everyone is interested in.
+These team-building activities don’t have to be awkward ice breakers or going to a ropes course, but can be cool activities everyone is interested in.

-These activities can take place on a smaller team basis or on a larger overall company-wide basis.
+These activities can take place on a smaller team basis or a larger overall company-wide basis.
 A good variety will help your employees to meet more people and to become closer to their coworkers.